jolbol1/jolbol1/README.md

 ## 👋 Hello Guys!
 ---
 **I am a self-taught software engineer.
-Currently wokring at a finance firm developing in house solutions using React, .NET, C# and SQL**
+Currently working at a finance firm developing in house solutions using React, .NET, C# and SQL**

 ### 💻 Current Projects
 * Full-time software developer at a finance firm.
 Creating in-house apps to improve workflows.